Motoharu-Ito-for2030/git_exercises/README.md

 # Motoharu Ito

-- I am student
+- I am a Japanese student
 - I am a web developer
 - I am a software engineer
-- I am an otaku
+- I am not an otaku

 ## College